 Gianluca Vialli became the third successive player-manager appointed by Chelsea, following Glenn Hoddle in 1993 and Ruud Gullit in 1996.
 Vialli was the youngest of the trio, being just 33 years, 227 days old on the date of his first game as manager in February 1998.
-It wasn’t the best start, with Chelsea losing 2-0 away to Leicester City, but things were to get better with time.
+It wasn’t the best start, with Chelsea losing 2-0 away to Leicester City, but things got better with time.

-The first Italian to manage in the Premier League, Vialli led Chelsea to victory in the League Cup final and European Cup Winners’ Cup in his first three months in charge, followed by the 1998 UEFA Super Cup and the 1999-00 FA Cup.
+The first Italian to manage in the Premier League, Vialli led Chelsea to glory in the League Cup and European Cup Winners’ Cup in his first three months at the helm; the 1998 UEFA Super Cup and the 1999-00 FA Cup would follow.
 The Super Cup win saw Vialli become the youngest coach to win a major UEFA competition at the time, at just 33 years, 308 days old.

-Vialli took charge of 94 games in the Premier League for the Blues, with his sacking coming just five games into the 2000-01 campaign.
+Vialli took charge of 94 games in the Premier League for the Blues, with his sacking coming just five games into the 2000-01 campaign, one of the earliest Premier League dismissals ever.
 Across his spell as player-manager, Vialli chipped in with five goals and four assists in just 1,372 minutes on the pitch.
-You won’t get that from Thomas Tuchel.
+You won’t get that from Mauricio Pochettino.

 André Villas-Boas (33y, 301d)

 Thirteen and a half years after Vialli’s appointment, Chelsea gave the job to another 33-year-old coach – this time to one with slightly more pedigree as a top-flight coach, however.